-APPENDIX B: METHODOLOGY AND PROCEDURES FOR DATA COLLETION AND QUANTIFICATION (all listed emissions are included in the declaration)
+APPENDIX B: METHODOLOGY AND PROCEDURES FOR DATA COLLECTION AND QUANTIFICATION

+(all listed emissions are included in the declaration)

-Category Emission/ Removal Activity Data Quality Emission Factor Quality Reporting or Calculation Methodology References 5.3.1 5.3.3 Limit harvesting emissions Very Good Good Annual production of roundwood in metric tonnes delivered to all Customer destinations multiplied by the litres per metric tonne factor for the mix of harvesting systems.
-Hardwood roundwood stratified as convert- ed by a flail chipper or chip plant.
-Fuel consumption information from detailed machine cost analysis and productivity information from Irving's management system which is tied to contractor per-tonne payment calculated based on 2020 data.
-Internal Factor 5.3.1 Limit flail chipping emissions Very Good Good Annual production of flail chips in metric tonnes deliv- ered to Customers multiplied by the litres per metric tonne factor for the mix of flail chipping systems.
-Fuel consumption information from detailed machine cost analysis and productivity information from Irving's man- agement system which is tied to contractor per-tonne payment calculated based on 2020 data.
-Internal Factor 5.3.2 5.3.3 Purchased roundwood emissions Very Good Good Annual purchased volume of roundwood in metric tonnes from all sources (Freehold, Crown License 7, Other Crown lands, Private lands) multiplied by the litres per metric tonne factor calculated based on 2020 data for the estimated mix of harvesting systems.
+Category Emission/ Removal Activity Data Quality Emission Factor Quality Reporting or Calculation Methodology References 5.3.1 5.3.3 Limit harvesting emissions Very Good Good Annual production of roundwood in metric tonnes delivered to all customer destinations multiplied by the litres per metric tonne factor for the mix of harvesting systems.
+Hardwood roundwood stratified as converted by a flail chipper or chip plant.
+Fuel consumption information from detailed machine cost analysis and productivity information from Irving's management system, which is tied to contractor pertonne payment calculated based on 2023 data.
+Internal Factor 5.3.1 Limit flail chipping emissions Very Good Good Annual production of flail chips in metric tonnes delivered to customers multiplied by the litres per metric tonne factor for the mix of flail chipping systems.
+Fuel consumption information from detailed machine cost analysis and productivity information from Irving's management system, which is tied to contractor per-tonne payment calculated based on 2023 data.
+Internal Factor 5.3.2 5.3.3 Purchased roundwood emissions Very Good Good Annual purchased volume of roundwood in metric tonnes from all sources (Freehold, Crown Licence 7, other Crown lands, private lands) multiplied by the litres per metric tonne factor calculated based on 2023 data for the estimated mix of harvesting systems.
 Purchased wood systems are assumed to be consistent with the average Irving harvesting systems.
-Purchased hog fuel for pulp and paper and purchased Residuals for Grand River Pellets have been excluded as the volumes are de minimis.
-Internal Factor 5.3.4 Limit round- wood and chip delivery emissions (trucking) Very Good Good Annual proforma fuel consumption calculated based on 2020 data in litres of roundwood and flail chip trucking from the trucking rate management system.
+Internal Factor 5.3.4 Limit roundwood and chip delivery emissions (trucking) Very Good Good Annual proforma fuel consumption calculated based on 2023 data in litres of roundwood and flail chip trucking from the trucking rate management system.
 This system calculates the litres consumed (and paid to contractors) on each two-way trip by calculating the distance by road class and the fuel burn by road class (speed) by truck type for each trip for each tonne.
 Litres per metric tonne factor developed.
 Includes transportation from yards.
+Internal Factor 5.3.4 Purchased roundwood delivery emissions (trucking) Very Good Good Annual purchased roundwood production in metric tonnes from all sources (Freehold, Crown Licence 7, other Crown lands, private lands) multiplied by the litres per metric tonne factor calculated based on 2023 data from the Irving roundwood trucking.
+This factor was created by dividing the Irving roundwood proforma litres by the delivered Irving roundwood metric tonnes.
 Internal Factor